pyinvoke/invoke/sites/docs/concepts/library.rst

 Using Invoke as a library
 =========================

-Invoke was designed for its constituent parts to be usable independently, either out of the box or with a minimum of extra work by the maintainers.
+While most of its documentation involves the user/CLI facing use cases of task management and command execution, Invoke was designed for its constituent parts to be usable independently by advanced users - either out of the box or with a minimum of extra work.
 CLI parsing, subprocess command execution, task organization, etc, are all written as broadly separated concerns.

 This document outlines use cases already known to work (because downstream tools like `Fabric <http://fabfile.org>`_ are already utilizing them).